 [Horrible Asian accent.]
 C’mon.
-Play it like you mean it, Mr. Eddie’s father.
+Play it like you feel it, Mr. Eddie’s father.

-An imitation of the Japanese housekeeper, Mrs. Livingston, on The Courtship of Eddie’s Father (1969-1972).
+An imitation of the Japanese housekeeper, Mrs. Livingston, on the TV sitcom The Courtship of Eddie’s Father (ABC, 1969-1972).
 The part was played by Miyoshi Umeki (1929-2007).
 Mrs. Livingston never addressed her employer, Tom Corbett (Bill Bixby), by his actual name, instead calling him “Mr. Eddie’s father.”

 And now, it’s Pink Lady Unplugged.